rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/advanced-user-guides/enable-user-retention.md

 :::

-The settings, `disable-inactive-user-after` and  `delete-inactive-user-after`, do not block each other from  running.
+The settings, `disable-inactive-user-after` and  `delete-inactive-user-after`, do not block one another from  running.
 For example, you can set both, giving `disable-inactive-user-after` a shorter duration than `delete-inactive-user-after`, so that the user retention process disables inactive accounts before deleting them.

 ## Optional User Retention Settings